danwing/cidfi/draft-wing-cidfi.md

 Client Authorization:
-: The client authorizes each CIDFI-aware network element (CNE) to participate in CIDFI for each QUIC or DTLS flow.
+: The client authorizes each CIDFI-aware network element (CNE) to participate in CIDFI for each QUIC (or DTLS) flow.

 Same Server:
-: Communication about the network metadata arrives over the primary QUIC or DTLS connection which ensures it arrives at the same server instance even in the presence of network translators (NAT) or server-side load balancers.
+: When the server also participates in CIDFI, the same QUIC connection is used for CIDFI communication with that server, which ensures it arrives at the same server instance even in the presence of network translators (NAT) or server-side ECMP load balancers or server-side CID-aware load balancers {{?I-D.ietf-quic-load-balancers}}.

 Privacy:
-: The packet importance is only known by CIDFI-aware network elements (CNEs).
-The network performance data is protected by TLS.
+: The host-to-network signaling of the mapping from packet metadata to CID is only sent to CIDFI-aware network elements (CNEs) and is protected by TLS.
+The network-to-host signaling of network metadata is protected by TLS.
+For CIDFI to operate, the CNE never needs the server's identity, and the CNE is never provided decryption keys for the QUIC communication between the client and server.

 Integrity:
 : The packet importance is mapped to Destination CIDs which are